Who Should Not Fast: Contraindications Explained Plainly

 • medication review,

-• and the questions of why you are fasting, what is happening in life right now and what fasting experience you bring.
+• and beyond that the questions of why you are fasting, what is happening in your life right now, and what fasting experience you bring.

 What carries therapeutic fasting at Tannerhof

 If the medical clarification supports it, a fasting week begins that is more than abstention from solid food.
-Buchinger therapeutic fasting is more than a diet and not a primary weight-loss method — it is a therapeutic method, a cleansing on several levels and a meeting with oneself.
+Buchinger therapeutic fasting is more than a diet and not a primary weight-loss method — it is a therapeutic method, a cleansing on several levels, and a meeting with oneself.
+The body works on two levels at once: it shifts to fat burning, and it begins autophagy, the body's own recycling and cleansing processes at the cellular level.

 FAQs